timothee-chauvin/eyeballvul/README.md

 While most benchmarks eventually make it into the training data of language models, eyeballvul is designed to be future-proof, as it can be continuously updated from the stream of CVEs in open-source repositories.
 This means that it will remain relevant as long as models have a reasonably delayed training data cutoff, by evaluating on the subset of the vulnerabilities that were published after the training data cutoff of the considered model.
 The current goal is to update it weekly.

-At a high level, eyeballvul converts the data stream of CVEs in open-source repositories into a small set of commits for each repository, and a set of vulnerabilities present at each of these commits.
+At a high level, eyeballvul converts the data stream of CVEs in open-source repositories into a small set of revisions for each repository, and a set of vulnerabilities present at each of these revisions.

 The typical use case that this benchmark enables is the following:
-1. select a list of repositories and commits for which there is at least one vulnerability published after some date;
+1. select a list of repositories and revisions for which there is at least one vulnerability published after some date;
-1. run a SAST tool (typically LLM-based) on the source code at each of these commits;
+1. run a SAST tool (typically LLM-based) on the source code at each of these revisions;
-1. compare the results of the SAST tool with the list of known vulnerabilities for each commit, especially the ones that were published after the training data cutoff.
+1. compare the results of the SAST tool with the list of known vulnerabilities for each revision, especially the ones that were published after the training data cutoff.

 eyeballvul currently contains 24,095 vulnerabilities, in 6,429 revisions and 5,892 repositories.